page last updated 1/27/2026

 10. Buy an Entertainment Membership.
 Remember that thick coupon book that used to give 2-for 1 deals on things like helicopter rides in Hawaii?
 Well, now it's an easy-to-use app that can be purchased for $24.99 annual membership.
 Not sure if it's for you, or just want to see a sample of the savings?
 Sign up for a free 30-day trial to see if it makes sense for you.

-11. Consider Rail Passes: Students age 27 and under pay up to 25% less for Eurail passes than the adult fare; seniors 60 and over pay 10% less.
+12. Consider Rail Passes: Students age 27 and under pay up to 25% less for Eurail passes than the adult fare; seniors 60 and over pay 10% less.
 These passes periodically go on sale for 10% off.

 The exception to this rule is the Swiss Travel Pass.
 In Switzerland, it's the way to go.
 (For more information, see my section on Switzerland.)

-TIP: On European trains, the differences between 1st class and 2nd are subtle.
+TIP: On European and Japanese trains, the differences between 1st class and 2nd are subtle.
 First class coaches are designated with a large “1” and second class coaches have a “2”.
 First class seats are marginally wider and the coaches are less crowded.
 But beyond that, you’d be hard pressed to tell the difference.
 My personal experience is that it wasn’t worth paying almost twice as much, and on Swiss trains the electrical outlets for charging your phones are in the second class cars.

 Armed Forces Vacation Club (AFVC)- Open to all active duty personnel in the US armed forces.
 This company offers week-long and short stay vacation and resort rentals for as low as $319/week.
 And, as if this weren’t deal enough, the company runs frequent BOGO sales throughout the year to reduce unsold inventory.
 Yes, you read that right.
 It’s Buy One Week, Get One Week free!
 The catch is that the “free” weeks must be chosen from a select inventory and used in a relatively short time.
 For example, the last time I took advantage of this deal, my husband, son and I stayed in a 1 bedroom condo in the Canadian Rockies in September and then stayed another week in a 2 bedroom condo at a timeshare in Cancun.
 There were no hidden fees or compulsory “all inclusives”, so it was a tremendous deal. https://www.afvclub.com/